Sanzaru Games: History

 Their first game was Ninja Reflex, released on March 1, 2008, for PC, Nintendo DS and Wii.
 Their second game was a port of the High Impact Games developed PlayStation Portable game Secret Agent Clank, released on May 26, 2009, for PlayStation 2.
 Their third game was a high definition remastered collection of the Sly Cooper games originally developed by Sucker Punch Productions for the PlayStation 2, titled The Sly Collection and released on November 9, 2010, for PlayStation 3 and PlayStation Vita.
 Their fourth game was Mystery Case Files: The Malgrave Incident, which they assisted in development with Big Fish Games on, was released on June 27, 2011, for Wii.
 Their fifth game is Sly Cooper: Thieves in Time, which was set to be released late 2012, but was delayed to February 2013.
 Their latest game was revealed as a remake of Spyro: Year of the Dragon, which was included in the Spyro Reignited trilogy.

-On October 10, 2019, the company released Asgard's Wrath, an epic AAA VR action adventure title on the Oculus Rift.
-It was critically praised by various media such as IGN, UploadVR and VRFocus.
+On October 10, 2019, the company released Asgard's Wrath, a VR action adventure title on the Oculus Rift.

 On February 25, 2020, the company was acquired by Facebook as part of its Oculus Studios.